Summary

 Most of the time it is easy for observers to believe in news causality.
 Financial markets fluctuate constantly, and news comes out constantly, and sometimes the two elements coincide well enough to reinforce commentators’ mental bias towards mechanical cause and effect.
 When news and the market fail to coincide, they shrug and disregard the inconsistency.
 Those operating under the mechanics paradigm in finance never seem to see or care that these glaring anomalies exist.”

-As far as the market is concerned, even when we were near the highs, I outlined in my articles that I was looking for the market to retrace back to the 3723-3687SPX region.
+As far as the market is concerned, even when we were near the highs, I outlined in my articles that I was looking for the market to retrace back to the 3723-3867SPX region.
 Now, many of you are going to again brush aside my view and claim that the only reason we are here is because of what Powell said during the last Fed meeting.
 Yet, you completely ignore the fact that the market reversed the day before Powell spoke and began the expected decline we outlined to our members.
 Moreover, you also ignore that the fact that the market was even positive after Mr. Powell spoke and only went negative well after he finished speaking.
 Therefore, if you continue to maintain your belief, then you must assume that the market is omniscient, clairvoyant or crazy.
 So, not only were you fooled twice, you are allowing yourself to continue to be fooled.
 Maybe it’s time to take off the blinders?

 Many of you have commented to me in the past that you simply do not appreciate the manner in which I write my missives, as you feel it comes across as arrogant or too “all-knowing.”
 Well, to be honest, it really is the only way to get people to consider the truth of what I am trying to teach.
 Believe it or not, sometimes you have to smack people across the face in order for them to accept reality.